baburton/Inkpad/README.md

 * Snap to grid, points, and path edges.
 * Isolate the active layer for easy editing.
 * Email drawings as SVG, PDF, PNG and JPEG.
-* Send SVG, PDF, PNG, and JPEG directly to your Dropbox.
+* Export as SVG, PDF, PNG, or JPEG.

 Inkpad was originally developed by Steve Sprang, and you can see his original repository at [https://github.com/sprang/Inkpad](https://github.com/sprang/Inkpad).